Black Forest: Crafts

 In the field of handicrafts, wood carving produces folk art like the Longinus crosses along with sculptors like Matthias Faller.
 Wood carving is a traditional cottage industry in the region, and carved ornaments now are produced in substantial numbers as souvenirs for tourists.
 Cuckoo clocks are a popular example.

 Glassblowing is another notable craft of the Black Forest region.
 At the beginning of the 15th century, the art of glassmaking took hold in the Bavarian-Bohemian border mountains, especially since the necessary raw materials such as quartz and wood were abundant here.
 With the permission of the manor, glassblowers operated simple glass production facilities as "wandering huts" (Wanderhütten), the locations of which were relocated when the local resources were available.
 They needed huge amounts of firewood and wood for potash.
 In the second half of the 18th century, the huts had to close due to a shortage of wood and sales difficulties.
 Only after 1800, when the demand for luxury glass increased enormously, when a few decades of regulated forestry had ensured the regrowth of the raw material wood and when the forest-destroying potash extraction had become unnecessary due to the new glass flux soda, some glass huts (Glashütten) revived.
 Some glassblowing factories still testify to this today, for example in Höllental, near Todtnau and in Wolfach.

 Cuisine

 Black Forest ham originated from this region, as did the Black Forest gâteau, which is also known as "Black Forest Cherry Cake" or "Black Forest Cake" and is made with chocolate cake, cream, sour cherries and Kirsch.
 The Black Forest variety of Flammekueche is a Baden specialty made with ham, cheese and cream.
 Pfannkuchen, a crêpe or crêpe-like (Eierkuchen or Palatschinken) pastry, is also common.

-The Black Forest is known for its long tradition in gourmet cuisine.
-No fewer than 17 Michelin starred restaurants are located in the region, among them two restaurants with three stars (Restaurants Bareiss and Schwarzwaldstube in Baiersbronn) as well as the only restaurant in Germany that has been awarded a Michelin star every year since 1966.
+The Black Forest has a tradition of gourmet cuisine.
+17 Michelin starred restaurants are located in the region, among them two restaurants with three stars (Restaurants Bareiss and Schwarzwaldstube in Baiersbronn) as well as the only restaurant in Germany that has been awarded a Michelin star every year since 1966.
 At Schwarzwald Hotel Adler in Häusern, three generations of chefs from the same family have defended the award from the first year the Michelin Guide selected restaurants in Germany until today.